thestrabusiness/Ear_Trainer/README.md

 ## Requirements
 Currently this program will **only run on Windows**.
 You'll need the Win32-Sound gem using `gem install win32-sound` .

-##Running the app
+## Running the app
-Starting the app by running ear_trainer.rb
+Starting the app by running main.rb